hashicorp/nomad/website/source/docs/upgrade/upgrade-specific.html.md

 To do a zero-downtime deploy with jobs that use the `load` option:

-* Upgrade to servers to 0.5.5 or later.
+* Upgrade servers to version 0.5.5 or later.

-* Deploy new client nodes on the same version.
+* Deploy new client nodes on the same version as the servers.

 * Resubmit jobs with the `load` option fixed and a constraint to only run on version 0.5.5 or later: